 9. Book monitoring needs to go in its extreme forms.
 How subjective can one monitoring process encapsulate?
 Should checks be made to see if assessments are being completed – yes.
 Should assessments be moderated and checked for accuracy – yes.
 Does it matter if I provided a WWW/EBI, with two stickers, a merit, a verbal feedback stamp, and useless pages of red pen.

-10. Or scrap marking and feedback in exercise books altogether – that is how radical primary school Michaelia went in London.
+10. Or scrap marking and feedback in exercise books altogether – that is how radical Michaela went, a secondary school in Wembley.

 Free to be Radical?